 Running Time: 89 Minutes/ available now on Home Video

-Plot: Three twenty-somethings break into a blind old man’s home to steal his insurance money only to find he is a crazed, capable, and a killer.
+Plot: Three twenty-somethings break into a blind old man’s home to steal his insurance money only to find he is a crazed, capable, killer.

 Review: Don’t Breathe doesn’t waste any time.
 It is a film you can watch almost anytime, the kind you look at on Netflix and catch watch at any order of the day.
 After you watch it, you hope to find a film you like at least as much.
 You look for these films for a while and they are rarer than you hope as good films always are.
 Best of all as a horror film, only in 2016 would you expect it to slay.
 There’s just something about the cheapness of the genre in budget cost ($9.9 million dollars) that demands a greater quality leap to get over the stigmatic lack of quantity, if I have to endure the simulation of an unlikable predicament, it really has to give me bang for my buck.